Ali-S1na/ICT171-Assignment-2/documentation.md

 <li> <b> Domain: </b> www.sinatechservices.com  </li>

 <h2 id = "configuration">Server Configuration </h2>
 First, create an AWS EC2 account to proceed with server configuration.
 This may take a while due to credit card checks.
-Once created, log into the account and follow the given steps to launch a successfull AWS EC2 instance (virtual machine).
+Once created, log into the account and follow the given steps to launch a successfull AWS EC2 instance (virtual machine).\

-<li style="margin-top:10px"> Navigate to EC2 dashboard and select <b> Launch Instance </b> </li>
+<li> Navigate to EC2 dashboard and select <b> Launch Instance </b> </li>